wavefrontHQ/docs/pages/doc/wavefront_usage_info.md

 ![Metrics namespace dashboard screenshot](images/metrics_namespace_dashboard.png)

 The Namespace Usage Explorer is especially useful if your metrics use hierarchical name spaces of up to 3 levels that identify who sends which metrics.
-For example, some Wavefront customers use namespaces that show the Business Unit (Level 1), team (Level 2), and data source.
+For example, some of our customers use namespaces that show the Business Unit (Level 1), team (Level 2), and data source.
 For example, you might have `monitoring.dev.kubernetes` and `monitoring.sales.kubernetes` for Kubernetes data coming from the dev and sales time in the monitoring Business Unit.

 ### (Optional) Create Custom Charts with Namespace Delta Counters

 If you don't see the information you need, for example if need to look at histogram ingestion, clone the **Namespace Usage Explorer** dashboard.
 You can then modify existing charts or create custom charts.
-Wavefront supports delta counters that return information about counters, histograms, and spans.
+Tanzu Observability supports delta counters that return information about counters, histograms, and spans.
 For example, the default dashboard examines `~metric` information, but you can also examine other data using the following format:

 ```
 cs(~<data_type>.global.namespace.<namespace>.pps, source=<depth_number>)